Ghost Dance: Spread of the prophet's message

 Through Native Americans and some white settlers, Wilson's message spread across much of the western portion of the United States.
 Early in the religious movement, many tribes sent members to investigate the self-proclaimed prophet, while other communities sent delegates only to be cordial.
 Regardless of their initial motivations, many left as believers and returned to their homeland preaching his message.
 The Ghost Dance was also investigated by many Mormons from Utah, for whom the concepts of the Indian prophet were familiar and often accepted.
 While many followers of the Ghost Dance believed Wovoka to be a teacher of pacifism and peace, others did not.

 An elaboration of the Ghost Dance concept was the development of ghost shirts, which were special clothing that warriors could wear.
 They were rumored to repel bullets through spiritual power.
 It is uncertain where this belief originated.
-Scholars believe that in 1890 Chief Kicking Bear introduced the concept to his people, the Lakota, while James Mooney argued that the most likely source is the Mormon temple garment (which Mormons believe protect the pious wearer from evil).
+Scholars believe that in 1890 Chief Kicking Bear introduced the concept to his people, the Lakota.
+James Mooney argued that the most likely source is the Latter-day Saint temple garment, which Latter-day Saints believe protect the pious wearer from evil.

 The Lakota interpretation drew from their traditional idea of a "renewed Earth" in which "all evil is washed away".
 This Lakota interpretation included the removal of all European Americans from their lands: